infotroph/Prairie_seq/project-log.md

 Added an R script to concatenate all Nanodrop files, apply corrections, and write cleaned version to data/nanodrop.csv, committed first revision of output.
 Next up: compare these values against tissue mass recorded in rawdata/ctab_log.csv.
 This will be a separate script.

+Added an R script to regress DNA yield against milligrams tissue used in the extraction and plot the results by species.
+Currently showing only extractions performed on or after 2015-01-26, when we switched from "remove the same amount of supernatant from every tube" to "remove all the supernatant and calculate volumes of later reagent additions from the tube that yielded the most."
+This throws out a lot of potential data, but also throws out a lot of REALLY noisy data and is a convenient bright line between "protocol development" and "full production."